When’s the last time you popped in a cassette tape? Rented a movie at a video store? Wrote a check for groceries?

 Maybe you still do some — or all — of these things.
 But chances are good you’ve replaced many of what used to be common, everyday activities with more technologically updated trends.

 It can be tough to believe that many of the things we once considered essential could one day disappear.
 Laura Ingalls Wilder couldn’t foresee the end of the covered wagon era back when she was crossing the prairie in one, either.

-Here’s a look at 36 things that are still with us, yet are slowly but surely fading from everyday use.
+Here’s a look at some of the things that are still with us, yet are slowly but surely fading from everyday use.

 In the old days, people actually had to step foot inside a bank branch, fill out a form and wait in line to get their hands on their own money.
 We actually carried cash.

-Sure, cash will have a place for a while, but simply being able to use a credit or debit card everywhere from McDonald’s to the farmers market has made cash much less necessary.
-Apps like Square (a point-of-sale app) and Venmo (which allows you to electronically pay your friend back for that pizza) make a cashless society even easier.
+Sure, cash will have a place for a while, but simply being able to use a credit or debit card — if not mobile payment technology — everywhere from McDonald’s to the farmers market has made cash much less necessary.

-House keys are still used by many, but there are advantages to changing to locks with numeric codes that open the door once the correct numbers are punched in.
+House keys are still used by many, but there are advantages to changing to smart locks, such as those with numeric codes that open the door once the correct numbers are punched in.
 For example: